 - 1 whole butternut squash, washed, peeled and cut into evenly sized cubes

 - 1 tablespoon maple syrup (use real maple syrup, not the fake stuff)

 - Kosher salt and freshly ground black pepper to taste

 - 1 tablespoon honey

-- 5 ounces baby arugula, washed and dried
+- 5 ounces fresh baby arugula, washed and dried

 - 2 tablespoons brown sugar

-- Preheat oven to 400 degrees and position a rack in the center of the oven.
+- Preheat oven to 400 degrees, with your rack in the middle of the oven.

-- To the same skillet add 1 Tbsp olive oil and 2 Tbsp brown sugar and stir to combine.
-Then add pecans back in plus a pinch of salt and toss for a minute or two until fully coated and fragrant.
-Transfer to a plate to cool, spreading to make sure they don’t stick together.
+- In the same skillet, add 1 Tbsp olive oil and 2 Tbsp brown sugar and stir to completely combine.
+Then add the toasted pecans back into the pan with a pinch of sea or kosher salt.
+Toss for 1 to 2 minutes until fully coated.
+Remove from heat and transfer the pecans to a flat piece of parchment paper to cool.
+Spread them out so they don’t stick to each other.

-- Lastly, mix together honey, apple juice, cider vingear, pure ma.
+- Mix together honey, apple juice, cider vinegar reduction.
 Add more salt or pepper if desired.
-Serve immediately.
-If not vegan or dairy-free
+Serve immediately